 Who’s Eligible for a Mini Tummy Tuck?

-The mini tummy tuck procedure is best suited to patients who have only loose abdominal skin below the belly button.
+The procedure is best suited to patients who have only loose abdominal skin below the belly button.
 A mini tummy tuck can be performed no matter how much fat you have.
 If you have loose abdominal muscle, or loose skin above your belly button, a traditional tummy tuck may be more effective.
 Generally, you are a good candidate for a mini tummy tuck procedure if:

 - You are physically healthy and at a stable weight.